Available with Spatial Analyst license.

 Determines the value in an argument list that is at a certain level of popularity on a cell-by-cell basis.
 The particular level of popularity (the number of occurrences of each value) is specified by the first argument.

-The values from the set of input rasters are ranked on a cell-by-cell basis, and which of these gets returned is determined by the value of the rank input raster.
+Ranks on a cell-by-cell basis the values from a set of input rasters and determines which values are returned based on the value of the rank input raster.